jigx-com/jigx-docs-examples/docs/Expressions/JavaScript expressions.md

           when: =@ctx.components.daysRemaining.state.value != 'NaN'
           options:
             label: Work days left for this month
-            # Use an expression and call the JavaScript file and functions in the file
+            # Use an expression and call the JavaScript file and functions in the
-            # Provide the values to be used in the function by referencing the date component's.
+            # file.
+Provide the values to be used in the function by referencing
+            # the date component's.
             value: =$jsfunctions.workdaysLeftInMonth(@ctx.components.date.state.value)
             style:
               isDisabled: true